Rotavirus infections in children and adults can last approximately three to eight days and symptoms include:

-Figure 1 shows the number of rotavirus laboratory reports in Scotland until the end of 2018.
+Figure 1 shows the number of rotavirus laboratory reports in Scotland until the end of the first quarter, week 13 2019.
 Following the introduction of the immunisation programme there has been a marked reduction in numbers of laboratory reports and absence of the seasonal peak, which clearly demonstrates the impact of the vaccine.
 A reduction of laboratory confirmed rotavirus samples has also been seen in unvaccinated children suggestive of indirect herd protection due to the vaccine.

-Figure 2 shows the number of rotavirus laboratory reports in Scotland by week as a five year pre-immunisation average (2009 to 2013) compared to a three year post-immunisation average (2014 to 2016), 2017 and 2018.
+Figure 2 shows the number of rotavirus laboratory reports in Scotland by week as a five-year pre-immunisation average (2009 to 2013) compared to a three year post-immunisation average (2014 to 2016), 2017, 2018 and 2019 (week 13).
 The figure shows that the reduction in rotavirus laboratory reports is sustained.
-Additionally, a further decrease of laboratory reports in 2017 and 2018 compared to the three year post-vaccine average shows the impact of the vaccine has increased as more children are immunised.
+Additionally, a further decrease of laboratory reports in 2017, 2018 and 2019 (week 13) compared to the three-year post-vaccine average shows the impact of the vaccine has increased as more children are immunised.

 Scottish Morbidity Record 01 (SMR01) is a national dataset held by the NHS Information Services Division (ISD) and provides data on admissions to General Acute Inpatient and Day Case.

 Surveillance of hospital admissions attributable to rotavirus is undertaken using defined International Classification of Disease 10 (ICD-10) codes for rotavirus and viral enteritis (possible rotavirus).